 When Hub Australia was founded in 2011, the Australian coworking demand was mostly coming from a large number of freelancers and individual entrepreneurs looking for a community and workspace they could work productively in.

-They were eager for an affordable alternative for their kitchen tables or makeshift home offices.
+They were eager for an affordable alternative to their kitchen tables or makeshift home offices.

 As the industry has grown, particularly the businesses that started off as freelancers at the beginning, larger companies and growing teams have taken up the mantle of Australian coworking with a passion.